Seraph-YCZhang/WeixinCrawler/README.md

 # WeixinCrawler

-based on python3
+Depends on python3

-use requests and bs4 to get data from weixin.sogou.com
+Use requests and bs4 to get data from weixin.sogou.com

-link with mysql
+Link with mysql

+Ongoing: Proxies pool with redis, pyquery, aiohttp and flask .